Drukgyel Dzong in Paro

 Drukgyal Dzong has had its share of interesting episodes.
 In one instance as the invading Tibetans surveyed the Dzong from Sagala, it appeared to be attached to Jana, a hilltop towards Drukgyal Dzong.
 As they marched onwards, the Dzong seemed to shift to a distance as if in an illusion.
 The Tibetans called this mid-space judae, meaning deceptive.

-In another instance the attacking Tibetans were welcomed and treated as guests of honour.
-They were invited to a feast, but no sooner had the Tibetans began to relax and indulge themselves when their faces started swelling, slowly covering their whole bodies.
+In another instance, the attacking Tibetans were welcomed and treated as guests of honour.
+They were invited to a feast, but no sooner had the Tibetans begun to relax and indulge themselves when their faces started swelling, slowly covering their whole bodies.
 A particular tree had been used for decorating the tents where the Tibetans were enjoying the feast.
 The Tibetans were thus left at the mercy of the Bhutanese.

 As a defence fortress, Drukgyal Dzong is said to have housed the best and the finest armoury in the country; it was located in a room overlooking the southern valley.
 While most weapons were burnt in the fire, some were salvaged and are now preserved in the temple below the Drukgyal Dzong and in Rinpung Dzong.